Steve Marshall, Ph.D.

 Clinical Expertise

 Dr. Marshall manages many aspects of CPG, including program development, training, and supervision, but he also enjoys keeping an active practice as a clinical psychologist.
-He treats adults and youth with anxiety, OCD, depression, adjustment difficulties, ADHD, and substance use problems, among other conditions.
+He treats adults and youth with anxiety, OCD, depression, adjustment difficulties, and ADHD, among other conditions.
 His approach is grounded in evidence-based practice, which means that he integrates your values and preferences, current scientific evidence, and his clinical experience.
 He focuses on Cognitive Behavioral Therapy (CBT), Exposure Therapy, and Acceptance and Commitment Therapy (ACT), and he often incorporates aspects of Dialectical Behavior Therapy.
 He strives to be a friendly, thoughtful, and collaborative clinician.
 Therapy with Dr. Marshall is built on a supportive relationship through which skills are developed and sustainable change can be made.

 Training